-- 2.2.3.1 For new infrastructure and alterations (as defined), the following clearances shall be provided to the static envelope at the level of opening vehicle windows between 2000 mm and 3000 mm above the plane of the rails: - a) 450 mm where passenger vehicles operate with opening windows allowing passengers to lean out. - b) 250 mm where vehicles operate with opening windows for the use of train crew only.
+- 2.2.3.1 For new infrastructure and alterations (as defined), the following clearances shall be provided at the level of opening vehicle windows between 2000 mm and 3000 mm above the plane of the rails: - a) 450 mm where passenger vehicles operate with opening windows allowing passengers to lean out. - b) 250 mm where vehicles operate with opening windows for the use of train crew only. - 2.2.3.2 It is permissible to reduce the clearance requirements in 2.2.3.1 by 100 mm if calculating to the vehicle's swept envelope.

-- G 2.2.3.2 These clearances reduce the risks to passengers and train crew of striking passing infrastructure when leaning out of open vehicle windows. - G 2.2.3.3 These clearances are based on historical values.
+- G 2.2.3.3 These clearances reduce the risks to passengers and train crew of striking passing infrastructure when leaning out of open vehicle windows. - G 2.2.3.4 These clearances are based on historical values.

-G 2.2.3.4 The Office of Rail and Road (ORR) has set the date of March 2023 to be by when opening windows for passengers are to be removed from heritage rolling stock on the network, or for the risk to be physically mitigated.
+- G 2.2.3.5 The Office of Rail and Road (ORR) has set the date of March 2023 to be by when it expects that opening windows for passengers are to be removed from heritage rolling stock on the network, or for the risk to be physically mitigated.
 The ORR envisages that all heritage stock on the mainline will be fitted with internal door handles and lockable windows; the issue is complicated as some windows may be required to open, at least partially, to provide ventilation.
-Other measures being considered are providing bars on windows, warning signage, making announcements and providing personnel in vestibules to monitor the actions of passengers.
+Other measures being considered are providing bars on windows, warning signage, making announcements and providing personnel in vestibules to monitor the actions of passengers. - G 2.2.3.6 For mainline rolling stock, the ORR believes that full implementation of regulation 5 of the Railway Safety Regulations 1999 requiring the use of central door locking also provides an opportunity for operators to implement improved control of the risks associated with passengers leaning out of droplight windows. - G 2.2.3.7 The original clearance requirements were defined to the static envelope, with an allowance of 100 mm at top of window level for vehicle suspension movements.
+Swept envelopes include dynamic movements which are determined more accurately than in static gauging.